g19m7057/tensorflow_app/README.md

 trained using transfer learning.
 The API serves the model to the Android application, which takes as input an image of a plant then sends it to the backend, the model in the backend takes the image for prediction returning a prediction and confidence score.
-The reuslt is returned to the application as a JSON response which the application parses and displays to the user.
+The result is returned to the application as a JSON response which the application parses and displays to the user.